RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

 applications.
 Databases that employ RoF are identical to all-RAM Redis Enterprise Software databases in characteristics and features.

-## Redis on Flash vs Disk Based Databases
+## Redis on Flash vs disk-based databases

 Flash memory can be SATA or NVMe based storage devices, but NVMe is where you can see the performance benefits.
 There are many databases in